 It’s that time of year again for our proliferate zucchini.
-Cucurbita pepo, a member of the cucumber/melon family, which originated in Mexico, was not only grown by Central and South Americans, but also by our own Native Americans, long before the Europeans arrived.
+Cucurbita pepo, a member of the cucumber/melon family, originated in Mexico; this was not only grown by Central and South Americans, but also by our own Native Americans, long before the Europeans arrived.
 Nonetheless, the version we know in the U.S. today is a variety of summer squash developed in Italy.

 In actuality this is a fruit, not a vegetable, as it contains seeds.
-This fruit’s male and female counterparts exist in separate plants; usually these are present together in one plant.
+While usually the male and female counterparts are present in one plant, these components in this fruit exist in separate plants.
 In the biological world, the female produces ovules, the equivalent of eggs, while the male produces pollen, which is like sperm in the animal kingdom.
-Birds and especially bees transfer this pollen from the individual male to the female zucchini plants, producing abundant fruit, providing both these individual organisms reside together in any given garden.
+Birds and especially bees transfer this pollen from the individual male to the female zucchini plants, producing abundant fruit, provided both these individual organisms reside together in any given garden.

-To easily bake these perfect loaves in the off-season months, I encourage you to freeze plenty of this grated fruit/vegetable, in 1-cup packages, while the abundance lasts.
+To easily bake these perfect zucchini loaves in the off-season months, I encourage you to freeze plenty of this grated “fruit/vegetable” in 1-cup packages, while the abundance lasts.

 Zucchini Bread Yields: 2 loaves.
 Total prep time: 1 1/2 hr/ active prep time: 30 min/ baking time: 1 hr.

-3 cups flour (Freshly ground provides the highest quality; use 2 cups organic, hard red spring wheat berries to make 3 cups fresh ground flour; see photo.)
+3 c flour (Fresh-ground provides the highest quality; use 2 c organic, hard red spring wheat berries to make 3 c fresh ground flour; see photo.)

-1 tsp salt (Real Salt is important for optimum health; available in health section at local supermarket.)
+1 tsp salt (Himalayan, pink, or Real Salt is critical for optimum health; an inexpensive fine grind Himalayan salt is available at Costco.)

 1 tsp baking powder